bvarga/delphizmq/README.md

 the code'll be easier to read.

 First, you need to create a context

-    context := TZMQContext.Create(1);
-if you use v3.2 than it's just
-    // context := TZMQContext.Create;
+    context := TZMQContext.Create;

-There are various socket types, see the [Guide](http://zguide.zeromq.org), each has a constant, so to create a REP socket, you should just write this:
+There are various socket types, see the [Guide](http://zguide.zeromq.org), each has a constant.
+To create for example a REP socket, just write this:

     socket := context.Socket( stRep );

     // binding the socket